Question: Why do I see stars?

-These stars, or spots of light, that you see can occur after a sneeze, a deep cough, a blow to the head or low blood pressure (such as standing up too quickly).
+These stars, or spots of light, that you see can occur after a sneeze, a deep cough, a blow to the head or low blood pressure (such as standing up too quickly.)

-Some people see flashes or lines of light that often last up to 10 to 20 minutes.
-These flashes of light are generally caused by a spasm of blood vessels in the brain, called a migraine.
+Some people see flashes or lines of light that last up to 10 to 20 minutes.
+These flashes of light are generally caused by a spasm of blood vessels in the brain, or migraine.
 If a headache follows the flashes, it is called a "migraine headache."
 If these flashes or lines of light occur without a headache, it is called an "ophthalmic migraine," or migraine without a headache.